-If you have pets do not forget to get food for them, while they can eat most of the foods human can, it is preferred that they eat actual food which is made for them.
+If you have pets do not forget to get food for them, while they can eat most of the foods humans can, it is preferred that they eat actual food which is made for them.

 You might not think this is important, but have you ever eaten any food without any spices on it.
-If you are not used to eating foods which have no spice on them, not even salt or sugar you will find the taste of food to be so bland that Gordon Ramsey will start yelling at you.
+If you are not used to eating foods that have no spice on them, not even salt or sugar you will find the taste of food to be so bland that Gordon Ramsey will start yelling at you.